rebeccabilbro/titanic/README.md

 ## STEP TWO: MACHINE LEARNING FROM DISASTER
 _(You will do this portion in the Machine Learning course.)_

 Welcome back!
 The iPython Notebook for this class is called "titanicML_workshop.ipynb."
+To get it, navigate in the command line to the titanic repository that you cloned for the last class, and type:

+    git pull origin master

 If you haven't already installed Scikit-learn, do that now.